Eloy3/compiler/README.md

-Uni project of a compiler for an made-up imperative language
+Uni project of a compiler for a made-up imperative language